 We then made our way back up the hill to the original starting point and were greeted with water bottles, tea, coffee and scones.
 I got a few protein bars.
 I was so tired and while I was delighted I had taken part in the walk, I couldn’t wait to get back to bed.

 I decided to do Darkness Into Light to help prevent self-harm and suicide and I also did it for me.
 I suffered from depression to the point where I had suicidal thoughts in 2016.
 I felt so worthless and out of place that I actually wanted to die.
 Many people don’t realise that when you are severely depressed,your thoughts control you ,not the other way around.

 So when I heard that it was coming up again, I got my wages from the previous weeks work and paid to participate.
 I was delighted that I was doing something that was not only helping other people but was also helping me.

 After recovering from depression, I decided shortly after that I wanted to become a mental health advocate.
-I know that if I didn’t have the support of both my parents and my friend, I would not be here today.
 I was told by a counsellor once about how great the work is that Pieta House do.
 Although I never went to Pieta House to seek treatment, I do believe that their message is an important one.
 Prevention of suicide and self-harm.

 I believe that together we can spread this message not just in Ireland but across the world.According to a recent article published by the Irish Examiner, Suicide claims 70 school children in one year.
 That figure is shocking.
 Young children and teens struggling with mental health need someone to turn to, someone to talk to about their problems but the lack of mental health services here in Ireland is a disgrace and as the suicide rate continues to rise, we sit back and do nothing.